kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ## What is a HTTP Request?

-Hypertext Transfer Protocol (better known as HTTP) requests are messages sent between a client and server to request something.
+Hypertext Transfer Protocol (better known as HTTP) [requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_requests) are messages sent between a client and server to request something.

-Requests can sending or requesting data, with common ones known as GET, POST, PUT and DELETE requests.
+Requests can send or request data, with common methods known as GET, POST, PUT and DELETE requests.
 We can use these directly inside of Kestra to interact with 3rd party systems to make our workflows more powerful.

 | Request Method | Description |
 | - | - |